Pietroxero/Challenge_02/README.md

 For this weeks Challenge unlike the previous week we have not been given stater code to refactor and work with.
 Instead we are to build out own working portfolio from scratch using advanced elements of CSS.
 What will be applied in this page are the usage of flexbox, media queries, and CSS variables.

 A Portfolio is used to showcase skills an talents to potential employers who are looking to fill a full/part-time role.
-This portfolio will aim to highligh my strongest work and the thought processes that went into their creation.
+This portfolio will aim to highlight my strongest work and the thought processes that went into their creation.

 The initial goal of this would be to have a few projects if not several that are deployed (live websites on the web) as a minimum requirement for a job interview.